Thomas Pynchon: Vineland

-Pynchon's fourth novel, Vineland, was published in 1990, but disappointed some fans and critics.
-It did, however, receive a positive review from the novelist Salman Rushdie, who called it "free-flowing and light and funny and maybe the most readily accessible piece of writing the old Invisible Man ever came up with."
-The novel is set in California in the 1980s and 1960s and describes the relationship between an FBI COINTELPRO agent and a female radical filmmaker.
-Its strong socio-political undercurrents detail the constant battle between authoritarianism and communalism, and the nexus between resistance and complicity, but with a typically Pynchonian sense of humor.
+Pynchon's fourth novel, Vineland, was published in 1990 and disappointed some fans and critics.
+But it received a favorable review from Rushdie, who called it "free-flowing and light and funny and maybe the most readily accessible piece of writing the old Invisible Man ever came up with ... the entropy's still flowing, but there is something new to report, some faint possibility of redemption, some fleeting hints of happiness and grace.
+Thomas Pynchon, like Paul Simon's girl in New York City, who calls herself the Human Trampoline, is bouncing into Graceland."
+The novel is set in California in the 1980s and 1960s and describes the relationship between an FBI COINTELPRO agent and a radical filmmaker.
+Its strong sociopolitical undercurrents detail the battle between authoritarianism and communalism and the nexus between resistance and complicity, but with a typically Pynchonian sense of humor.

 In 1988, he received a MacArthur Fellowship and, since the early 1990s at least, he has been frequently cited as a contender for the Nobel Prize in Literature.
+Pynchon provided a blurb for Don DeLillo's novel Mao II, about a reclusive novelist and partly inspired by the fatwa on Rushdie: "This novel's a beauty.
+DeLillo takes us on a breathtaking journey, beyond all the official versions of our daily history, behind all the easy assumptions about who we're supposed to be, with a vision as bold and a voice as eloquent and morally focused as any in American writing."

+In 2025, Paul Thomas Anderson released the film One Battle After Another, inspired by plot points from Vineland.

 Mason & Dixon

-The meticulously researched novel is a sprawling postmodernist saga recounting the lives and careers of the English astronomer Charles Mason and his partner, the surveyor Jeremiah Dixon, the surveyors of the Mason–Dixon line, during the birth of the American Republic.
-Some commentators acknowledged it as a welcome return to form; T. C. Boyle called it "the old Pynchon, the true Pynchon, the best Pynchon of all" and "a book of heart and fire and genius", praising Mason and Dixon as Pynchon's most complete characters.
+The meticulously researched novel is a sprawling postmodernist saga recounting the lives and careers of the English astronomer Charles Mason and his partner, the surveyor Jeremiah Dixon, whose survey of the American West resulted in the Mason–Dixon line, during the birth of the American Republic.
+The dust jacket notes that it features appearances by George Washington, Benjamin Franklin, Samuel Johnson, and a talking dog.
+Some commentators acknowledged it as a welcome return to form; T. C. Boyle called it "the old Pynchon, the true Pynchon, the best Pynchon of all" and "a book of heart and fire and genius".
+Michiko Kakutani called Mason and Dixon Pynchon's most human characters, writing that they "become fully fleshed-out people, their feelings, hopes and yearnings made as palpably real as their outrageously comic high jinks".
 The American critic Harold Bloom hailed the novel as Pynchon's "masterpiece to date".
-Bloom named Pynchon as one of the four major American novelists of his time, along with Don DeLillo, Philip Roth, and Cormac McCarthy.
+Bloom named Pynchon as one of the four major American novelists of his time, along with Cormac McCarthy, Philip Roth, and Don DeLillo.
+For The Independent feature Book Of A Lifetime, Marek Kohn chose Mason & Dixon "precisely because my own teens were long gone by the time it came out: it showed me that being exhilarated by prose is not just an effect of youthful overexcitement".